-More Science See Inside The Mysterious Downfall of the Neandertals Paleoanthropologists know more about Neandertals than any other extinct human.
-But their demise remains a mystery, one that gets curiouser and curiouser By Kate Wong Kazuhiko Sano Some 28,000 years ago in what is now the British territory of Gibraltar, a group of Neandertals eked out a living along the rocky Mediterranean coast.
+More Science The Mysterious Downfall of the Neandertals Paleoanthropologists know more about Neandertals than any other extinct human.
+But their demise remains a mystery, one that gets curiouser and curiouser By Kate Wong THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Kazuhiko Sano Some 28,000 years ago in what is now the British territory of Gibraltar, a group of Neandertals eked out a living along the rocky Mediterranean coast.
 They were quite possibly the last of their kind.
 Elsewhere in Europe and western Asia, Neandertals had disappeared thousands of years earlier, after having ruled for more than 200,000 years.
 The Iberian Peninsula, with its comparatively mild climate and rich array of animals and plants, seems to have been the final stronghold.
 Soon, however, the Gibraltar population, too, would die out, leaving behind only a smattering of their stone tools and the charred remnants of their campfires.
 Ever since the discovery of the first Neandertal fossil in 1856, scientists have debated the place of these bygone humans on the family tree and what became of them.
 For decades two competing theories have dominated the discourse.
 One holds that Neandertals were an archaic variant of our own species, Homo sapiens, that evolved into or was assimilated by the anatomically modern European population.
 The other posits that the Neandertals were a separate species, H. neanderthalensis, that modern humans swiftly extirpated on entering the archaic hominid's territory.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.